jaspector

 A building permit is required before beginning construction, alteration, or repairs other than ordinary repairs.

+Not all construction work requires a permit in Mountain Home, AR.
 The following work is generally exempt: Ordinary repairs are exempt from the building permit trigger in city code..
 Note: Plumbing/electrical/mechanical ordinances reference work other than ordinary repairs for permit application.
 Thin data: no exhaustive exemption list was found on the public pages reviewed.
+When in doubt, confirm with the local building department before starting work.